-The latest release of this great text editor is Brackets 1.13.
-Find the download link and further details here.
+The latest release of this great text editor is Brackets 1.14.1.

 sudo snap install brackets

-JED is a popular Linux text editor that uses S-Lang library.
-This cross-platform tool is available for a variety of other platforms as well, including Unix, VMS, OS/2, BeOS, Windows, OpenVMS, etc. In case you’re running DOS, you can run JED’s older versions.
-The major plus point of using JED Linux editor is its lightweight nature that makes sure that you can use it with ease on a hardware with limited resources.
+JED is a popular Linux text editor that uses the S-Lang library.
+This cross-platform tool is available for various other platforms, including Unix, VMS, OS/2, BeOS, Windows, OpenVMS, etc. In case you’re running DOS, you can run JED’s older versions.
+The major plus point of using the JED Linux editor is its lightweight nature that makes sure that you can use it with ease on hardware with limited resources.

-JED 0.99-19 is the latest version available for download and it can be downloaded by visiting this link.
+JED 0.99-19 is the latest version available for download.
+Check it out by visiting this link.

 JED installation command: